-Here’s yet another letter to AmericanCompass.org
+Here’s yet another letter to AmericanCompass.org.

 Editor:

-Attempting to justify industrial policy, Skyler Adleta slays a straw man and gets key facts wrong (“Is The U.S. Workforce Prepared to Reindustrialize?”
+Attempting to justify industrial policy, Skyler Adleta slays a straw man and then gets key facts wrong (“Is The U.S. Workforce Prepared to Reindustrialize?”
 Sept.
 11).

 An example of the former is this: